bcpierce00/unison/INSTALL.md

 ### macOS

-#### Build prerequisites
+First, note that macOS is a mostly-POSIX system and see that section above.

-- Xcode Command Line Tools (optional, for the native GUI)
+Second, note that macOS by default is missing a number of expected tools, including POSIX-required system headers (e.g. all of /usr/include).
+The standard approach on macOS is to install either Command Line Tools or Xcode, so that one has a working C99/mostly-POSIX environment.
+These also allow building against the libraries required for the mac-native GUI.

 #### Building

-The Unix instructions above will build the text user interface, the GTK GUI and, if you're building on macOS, also the macOS native GUI.
+The mostly-POSIX instructions above will build the text user interface, the GTK GUI and, if you have native GUI headers/libs, also the macOS native GUI.

 To build only the macOS native GUI, execute:
 ```